facebookresearch/uco3d/README.md

 ## Download subsets of the dataset

+As detailed here, we allow users to download only specific subsets of the dataset (e.g. only Gaussian Splats and RGB videos of specific object categories).
+This allows to greatly decrease the amount of required space.

 ### Downloading specific modalities

 Setting `--download_modalities` to a comma-separated list of specific modality names will download only a subset of available modalities.